dfelinto/blender-manual/manual/compositing/types/input/time.rst

 =======

 Factor
-   A speed of time factor (from 0.0 to 1.0) relative to the frame rate defined in the :ref:`Render Dimensions Panel <render-tab-dimensions>`.
+   A speed of time factor (from 0.0 to 1.0) relative to the scene's :ref:`Frame Rate <bpy.types.RenderSettings.fps>`.
    The factor changes according to the defined curve.

 .. hint:: Output values